 What happens when two friends who share a love of cookie decorating get together?
-They make penguin cookies.
+They make penguin cookies of course.

 I have a great friend named Johnna.
 She lives about an hour away from me so we don’t get together as much as we would like.
 But when we do get together, we have fun talking about family, work, life, and cookies.
 There is always a lot of cookie talk.
 And sometimes like this week we actually get to decorate.

 See…I told you she is amazing!
 When she came over Monday she brought some cutters with her.
 When she started unpacking the cutters I noticed a tree cutter that I had seen at Michael’s.
 It was a set of four but she only bought the tree.
 I started laughing because I bought the other three and not the tree!
 I showed her the three bought and when we looked at the elf cutter we both saw a penguin.
 We laughed more and headed to the kitchen and got to work.
 (Note: Another friend of mine told me it was a penguin cutter! lol Who knew…not me!!)

 White-outline, flood, and a little stiffer than the outline